jsoverson/typescript-boilerplate/README.md

 ## Features

 - Build and watch with tolerable TS presets.
-- Testing with mocha & chai.
+- Testing with jest.
-- @types definitions for mocha, chai, node, and other dependencies included.
+- @types definitions for jest, node, and other dependencies included.
 - Visual Studio Code project settigns preconfigured for
   - Test Explorer UI recognizing Typescript tests
   - Debugging Typescript tests within the IDE
 - Configuration and rc files:
-  - One configuration location for mocha, prettier, eslint & typescript so CLI programs and IDEs/extensions reuse configuration.
+  - One configuration location for jest, prettier, eslint & typescript so CLI programs and IDEs/extensions reuse configuration.
   - Config files whose path can be configured from a central location have been moved to `etc/`
   - Minimal .gitignore